 Let us explain how you are doing this wrong.

 First recall that this pomp and circumstance is a holdover from days of yore when every merchant was trying to rip you off, all the time, everywhere.
-To ensure that what you ordered was indeed what you received—and not just a bottle with a fancy label dunked into a bucket of Charles Shaw—a trustworthy establishment would open your bottle at the table as proof.
+To ensure that what you ordered was indeed what you received—and not a dearly-labelled bottle dunked into a bucket of Charles Shaw—a trustworthy establishment would open your bottle at the table as proof.

 Then they would hand you the cork.
 These were often stamped with a vineyard’s brand, and thus represented another safeguard against wine fraud.
-But not unlike old-timey concerns like merkin maintenance and ether addiction, it’s not much of an issue anymore.
+But like other old-timey concerns like merkin maintenance and ether addiction, it’s not much of an issue anymore.

 So when your probably-mustachioed server hands you a cork, you should be checking for cork taint.
 (Stop snickering.)
-If the cork is wet, mushy or crumbly, that’s a warning from God.
+If the cork is wet, mushy or crumbly, you’re in trouble.
 If the cork is dry, put it aside and taste the wine.
 You may also take the cork home for your personal collection, provided you are some kind of a simple idiot.

 If a wine is corked you may send it back for another.
-If however, the taste reveals your selection too buttery or oaky, you’re a boob who ordered Chardonnay like our perpetually stunned, pearl-necklaced aunt in Petaluma.
-You’re stuck with it, and would do well to go with a Sauvie B or something next time.
+If however, it tastes too buttery or oaky, you’re a boob who ordered Chardonnay like our perpetually stunned, be-necklaced aunt in Petaluma.
+You’re stuck with it and would do well to go with a Sauvie B next time.